vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

 Europe doesn't have venture capital like it used to.
-I've been through a few cohorts at accelerators on the continent and have witnessed a bunch of my peers maneuver the fundraise dance both in Europe and in the Americas to vastly different results.
+I've been through a few cohorts at accelerators on the continent and have witnessed a bunch of my peers maneuver the fundraise dance both in Europe and in America to vastly different results.
 Arguably most startups aren't really doing anything adventurous to pique the interest of venture capital, but after witnessing one of my mentors face considerable challenges in sourcing funds close to home for the development of intellectual property for widely applicable timing chips that find their way into our smartphones, tables, computers -- effectively every smart device these days -- it definitely made me wonder whether European venture capital is on a holiday.

 ### When Europe definitely had it: Exploration